adakac/endpoint-security-evaluation-xlsx/README.md

 ## Disclaimer
 This project has NO affiliation with, sponsorship, or endorsement by MITRE.
 This project does NOT represent the views and opinions of MITRE or MITRE personnel.

+## Licensing
+This work is licensed as [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+You are free to:
+* Share — copy and redistribute the material in any medium or format for any purpose, even commercially.
+* Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+* The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:
+* Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+* No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.